Bending of pinned dust ion acoustic solitary waves in presence of charged space debris: Introduction

 \section{Introduction}

-Upsurge in the research on space plasma physics started and achieved importance from the middle of last century \cite{Spaceplasma}.
-As a result, the near-earth space has become a laboratory to study different physical properties of astronomical plasma system.
-In this context, the research on the dynamics of space debris objects has also increased drastically \cite{Klinkrad, Sampaio, Kulikov}.
-Space debris objects \cite{Klinkrad} include dead satellites, meteoroids, destroyed spacecrafts and other inactive materials resulting from many natural phenomena etc, which are being levitated in extraterrestrial regions especially in near-earth space.
+Upsurge in the research on space plasma physics has began and achieved importance from middle of last century \cite{Spaceplasma}.
+As a result, near-Earth space has become a virtual laboratory to study different physical properties of astronomical plasma system.
+In this context, the research on dynamics of space debris objects has also increased drastically \cite{Klinkrad, Sampaio, Kulikov}.

+Space debris objects \cite{Klinkrad} include dead satellites, meteoroids, destroyed spacecrafts and other inactive materials resulting from many natural phenomena etc.; which are being levitated in extraterrestrial regions especially in near-Earth space.
 The space debris objects are substantially found in the Low Earth Orbital (LEO) and Geosynchronous Earth Orbital (GEO) regions \cite{Sampaio}.
-Also, their number is continuously being increased nowadays due to various artificial space missions which result in dead satellites, destroyed spacecrafts etc. The debris particles become charged in a plasma medium because of different mechanisms such as photo-emission, electron and ion collection, secondary electron emission \cite{Horanyi} etc. These charged debris particles of varying sizes ( as small as microns to as big as centimetres) \cite{Sen, NASA} move with different velocities causing significant harm to running spacecrafts.
+Also, their number is continuously increasing nowadays due to various artificial space missions which result in dead satellites, destroyed spacecrafts etc. The debris particles become charged in a plasma medium because of different mechanisms such as photo-emission, electron and ion collection, secondary electron emission \cite{Horanyi} etc. These charged debris particles of varying sizes ( as small as microns to as big as centimeters) \cite{Sen, NASA} move with different velocities causing significant harm to running spacecrafts.
 Therefore, to avoid these deteriorating effects, active debris removal (ADR) has become a challenging problem in twenty-first century.
-Some indirect detection techniques for space debris particles have also been developed by different authors \cite{Kulikov, Sen}.
+Some indirect detection techniques for space debris objects have also been developed by different authors \cite{Kulikov, Sen, AcharyaHall}.
+A new detection technique for charged debris objects in the LEO region was proposed by Sen et al \cite{Sen} making use of the interaction of nonlinear plasma waves with charged space debris.
+They considered the dynamics of nonlinear ion acoustic waves in (1+1) dimensions and derived a forced KdV equation where the forcing term depends on the debris function.
+Considering a Gaussian debris function, they have predicted ``precursor solitons'', that are emitted periodically, through numerical computation.
+Such precursors can be detected by appropriate sensors to give an indirect evidence of the existence of charged space debris objects.
+Numerical techniques \cite{Sen1} have confirmed the existence of the pinned and precursor solitons even in the large amplitude generalization of the problem.
+Molecular dynamic simulations for a charged object moving at a supersonic speed in a strongly coupled dusty plasma have also shown \cite{SenMD} the existence of precursor solitonic pulses and dispersive shock waves.
+Experimental investigations \cite{Sen2} carried out in dusty plasmas have corroborated the numerical findings and also observed \cite{Sen3} modifications in the propagation characteristics of precursor solitons due to the different shapes and sizes of the object over which the dust fluid flows.